Fight for Your Life

-Fight for Your Life is a 1977 American grindhouse blaxploitation thriller film directed by Robert A. Endelson and starring William Sanderson and Robert Judd.
-It was presented at the Quentin Tarantino Film Festival in the QT Six Lineup showing held in October 2005.
-The story revolves around three criminals (a White, Mexican, and Asian male) who hold a Black family hostage and forces them to fight for their lives.
+Fight for Your Life is a 1977 American blaxploitation thriller film directed by Robert A. Endelson and starring William Sanderson and Robert Judd.
+The story revolves around three criminals (a White, Mexican, and Asian male) who hold a Black family hostage and force them to fight for their lives.

-Plot
+Synopsis

-Sanderson plays Kane, a hate-fuelled racist redneck who absconds from jail with his sidekicks (an Asian and a Mexican).
-They hole up in the secluded house of Ted Turner, a black minister, and his family, where harsh epithets are exchanged and the minister is forced to take action to defend his family.
+Kane, a hate-fuelled racist redneck absconds from jail with his sidekicks (an Asian and a Mexican).
+They hole up in the secluded house of Ted Turner, a black minister, and his family.
+After threats and harsh epithets are exchanged, the minister is forced to take action to defend his family.